If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Recognizing the Signs of Mold

-• Strange colors: Depending on the nutrient source and region, you might see orange, pink, or red staining (1).
+• Strange colors: Depending on the nutrient source and region, you might also see orange, pink, or red staining (1).

 • Allergic reactions: If you start sneezing, get watery eyes, or feel congested when wearing a specific item, it may harbor spores (2).